Notice

 Average prices

-Average prices will be published for most items that appear in both the published item indices and price quotes.
-Some items have been removed because of volatile trends or the price collection method of the item.
-This is to ensure the average prices for items are clear and easy to understand.
+Average prices will be published for most items that appear in both the published consumption segment indices and price quotes.
+The average prices for some items have been removed because of volatile month-on-month changes, or because the price collection methods or coverage of the item make it too difficult to define a meaningful average price.

 Average prices are calculated by first determining an average price for the latest January.
 This is done by taking a weighted arithmetic mean of the price quotes collected for each item in the latest January, with a weighted mean used to reflect the relative popularity of each individual priced item.
 The remaining months' average prices are calculated by multiplying the current month's CPIH item index growth rate since January by the calculated January average price.